jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 }
 ```

-3. start browser explorer server
+3. Start browser explorer server

 ```shell
 node ./start-browser-explorer-server.js
 ```

-4. start a debugging session using `jsenv chrome`
+4. Start a debugging session using `jsenv chrome`

-I made a video of the debugging session inside vscode, you can see it in the gif below:
+I made a video of the debugging session inside vscode.
+The gif below was generated from that video.

 ![vscode debug chrome gif](./vscode-debug-chrome.gif)